logdna/logdna-agent-v2/docs/REGEX.md

 You can use `LOGDNA_REDACT_REGEX` environment variable to redact parts of the log line, replacing matches with [REDACTED].
 Additionally, you can use `LOGDNA_LINE_EXCLUSION_REGEX` variable to define entire lines to exclude.

-Note that:
+Important considerations:

-- It's recommended to avoid producing logs with PII.
+- It is recommended to avoid producing logs with PII.
 - All regular expressions use [Perl-style syntax][regex-syntax] with case sensitivity by default.
 You can disable case-sensitivity using the `i` flag in a non-capturing group, e.g., `(?i:my_case_insensitive_regex)`.
 - You can use comma to separate multiple regex in an environment variable value, e.g., `(?:first),(?:second)`.
 If